 2. Cover Your Mouth and Nose: Practice respiratory etiquette by covering your mouth and nose with a tissue when coughing or sneezing.
 If you don't have a tissue, cough or sneeze into your elbow, not into your hands.

-4. Clean Your Home with Disinfectants Regularly: Frequently clean your living quarters and commonly-used surfaces, such as doorknobs, refrigerator handles, remote controls, computer keyboards, countertops, faucet handles, and bathroom areas.
+5. Clean Your Home with Disinfectants Regularly: Frequently clean your living quarters and commonly-used surfaces, such as doorknobs, refrigerator handles, remote controls, cell phones, personal devices, computer keyboards, countertops, faucet handles, and bathroom areas.

 During your visit to the clinic, the healthcare providers will: